What is Dharma ransomware?

-Dharma is considered to be advanced ransomware, that uses very strong encryption.
+Dharma is considered to be advanced ransomware that uses powerful encryption.
 As a new variant of the CrySIS family, it was first spotted in the wild in 2017.
 It was operated by an unknown cyber gang who managed to remain mostly in the shadows to this day.
 CrySIS was offered as a RaaS (Ransomware-as-a-Service), meaning that “clients” could use it, if they purchased the ransomware from the attackers.
-Meaning, that it is those that purchase the malware, who carry out the actual attacks, rather than original creators.
+This means that those who purchase the malware carry out the actual attacks rather than original creators.

 Threat actors changed the name over to Dharma after decryption keys for CrySIS were leaked in late 2016.
 That was the first, but not the only time somebody published the decryption keys, but it was the only time attackers renamed the malware and re-branded the product.